AIFM2: Function

 This protein is a flavoprotein that functions as an NAD(P)H-dependent oxidoreductase and induces caspase- and p53-independent apoptosis.
 The exact mechanisms remain unknown, but AIFM2 is found to localize to the cytosol and the OMM.
 Thus, it may carry out this function by disrupting mitochondrial morphology and releasing proapoptotic factors.
 Also, under conditions of stress which activate p53-mediated apoptosis, such as hypoxia, AIMF2 may stabilize p53 by inhibiting its degradation and accelerate the apoptotic process.
-Under normal conditions (i.e., undetectable p53 expression), the AIMF2 gene is highly expressed in the heart, followed by liver and skeletal muscle, with low levels detected in the placenta, lung, kidney, and pancreas and the lowest in the brain.
+Under normal conditions (i.e., undetectable p53 expression), the AIFM2 gene is highly expressed in the heart, followed by liver and skeletal muscle, with low levels detected in the placenta, lung, kidney, and pancreas and the lowest in the brain.
 However, in organs such as the heart, there may be additional regulatory mechanisms to suppress its proapoptotic function.
 For instance, AIFM2 may be able to directly bind nuclear DNA and effect chromatin condensation, as with AIF.
 Furthermore, AIMF2 expressed at low levels may function as an oxidoreductase involved in metabolism.
 Hence, under normal cellular conditions, AIFM2 may promote cell survival rather than death by metabolic processes such as generating reactive oxygen species (ROS) to maintain survival signaling.

 Clinical significance

 AIFM2 has been implicated in tumorigenesis as a p53-inducible gene.
 AIFM2 mRNA levels are observed to be downregulated in many human cancer tissues, though a previous study reported that AIFM2 mRNA transcripts were only detected in colon cancer and B-cell lymphoma cell lines.
 Furthermore, its DNA-binding ability contributes to its involvement in the apoptosis-inducing response to viral and bacterial infections, possibly through its role in ROS regulation.

+Inhibitors of FSP1 have been identified to induce ferroptosis. icFSP1 has been shown to cause dissociation of FSP1 from the membrane and phase separation of FSP1 into droplets.